tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This term is only relevant if the dwc:Event is an inventory.
 Recommended best practice is to use a controlled vocabulary.
-Recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).</td>
+Recommended best practice is to separate the values in a list with space vertical bar space (<code> | </code>).
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>